markfili/camerax/README.md

 # CameraX

+## THIS BRANCH - camera-only - IS FOR TAKING PICTURES ONLY, BARCODE IS STILL AVAILABLE IN THE main REPO BRANCH

 A camera plugin for flutter, which uses CameraX on Android, native API (AVFoundation) on iOS, supports camera preview, capture and analyze.
 This is a fork of the [CameraX Flutter plugin](https://github.com/yanshouwang/camerax) but with added photo capture ability.